vohvelikissa/vohvelikissa.github.io/README.md

 that that can and will happen if you are stupid enough to try android studio from JetBrains.
 Be warned, you are not in for a good time or a particularly long time.
 Android will cause cancer.

+I started the novel writing course from the youtube channel NovelWriting as the story writing course that I will be completing here.
+My initial feel to the thing is that it seems decent enough for me to spend my time on completing in full.
+The views to likes ratio is decent enough that it might not even be botted and the methodology in the first video sounds nice enough.

 ## 27.11.2024